 The ELPH 180 is a 20.0 MP digital camera with a CCD sensor that promises epic photo quality at any hour of the day.
-The CCD sensor transfers your captured photographs into the memory as soon as they are clicked.
-The image stabilizer 8x zoom feature allows crystal clear, visible shots from a distance.
+The CCD sensor transfers your captured photographs into the memory once they are clicked.
+The image stabilizer 8x zoom feature allows clear, visible shots from a distance.
 It has an auto Zoom feature, automatically detecting the zooming points in a picture and capturing it.
 This zoom feature is followed by the 35mm wide lens, enabling wide view shots of the largest seafood palettes.
-Plus, it has a 4+ image processor that delivers photo-quality beyond imagination.
+Plus, it has a 4+ image processor that delivers photo quality beyond imagination.

-Other than the features mentioned above, this camera has a digital IS, which reduces the slightest blurs during rare shutter shakes.
-It has a vast variety of camera effects to choose from: portrait, fish-eye effect, miniature effect, toy camera effect, monochrome, super vivid, poster effects, firework, long shutter, movie effect, and Smart AUTO.
+Besides the features mentioned above, this camera has a digital IS, reducing the slightest blurs during rare shutter shakes.
+It has a vast variety of camera effects: portrait, fish-eye effect, miniature effect, toy camera effect, monochrome, super vivid, poster effects, firework, long shutter, movie effect, and Smart AUTO.
 Though it is portable and pocket-friendly, you don’t have to worry about the battery life, as the camera has an in-built ECO mode that reduces power consumption, which is just a button away.
 Lastly, another incredible feature of this camera is the HELP button, which teaches the settings and controls.
-If you cannot understand some settings, simply press the help button, and the camera will guide you.
-Due to the above-mentioned features of this camera, food photographers love this camera for their food blogging as it gives them high popularity with perfect images.
+If you cannot understand some settings, press the help button, and the camera will guide you.
+Due to the features mentioned above of this camera, food photographers love this camera for their food blogging as it gives them high popularity with perfect images.

 5. Canon EOS Rebel T7 DSLR Camera

-This 24.1 MP camera has a CMOS sensor which enables a high picture quality.
-It has a wide ISO range which means you can capture photos in broad daylight or under the scorching sun.
+This 24.1 MP camera has a CMOS sensor, enabling high picture quality.
+It has a wide ISO range to capture photos in broad daylight or under the scorching sun.
 It has an optical viewfinder that helps you to focus in bright light.
-Plus, it has an autofocus feature which is a lifesaver in moments of hustle.
-It has compatibility with four types of lens: ultra-wide, standard, macro, and telephoto.
+Plus, it has an autofocus feature, a lifesaver in moments of hustle.
+It is compatible with four lens types: ultra-wide, standard, macro, and telephoto.
 Special features of this camera are the built-in Wi-Fi and remote shooting feature.

 This camera is compatible with smart devices, which can lend a hand while taking self-portraits (with the food, of course).
 It provides excellent picture quality for bloggers who love to show off their presentable food on their social media accounts.
-It is a beginner-level camera for bloggers or professional photographers who are just starting their journey.
+It is a beginner-level camera for bloggers or professional photographers just starting their journey.
 They can learn several things by using this camera and explore their skills.
-Keeping in view the excellent picture quality and other features of this camera, photographers around the world like this camera, especially beginners.
+Considering this camera’s excellent picture quality and other features, photographers worldwide like this camera, especially beginners.

 Best Camera For Food Photography Buying Guide

-Nowadays, there are many types of cameras available in the market with different features and specifications.
-When you buy an ideal camera for food photography, the wide variety will surely confuse you.
+Nowadays, many types of cameras are available in the market with different features and specifications.
+The wide variety will confuse you when you buy an ideal camera for food photography.
 Selecting one camera from a wide variety is a difficult task.
-To solve this problem, we have shortlisted a few important factors you must consider before buying a camera for food photography.
+To solve this problem, we have shortlisted a few essential factors you must consider before buying a camera for food photography.
 All these features must be present in a camera that performs food photography.
 The following are the features to look for in a good food photography camera.

 Size of the Sensor

-The size of the lens is a significant factor to consider before buying a camera.
+The lens size is a significant factor to consider before buying a camera.
 If the size is ideal, your photography will surely be liked by everyone.
-A 50mm lens is the most recommended size of sensor by the majority of food bloggers.
+A 50mm lens is the most recommended sensor size by most food bloggers.
 It is because they act as 80mm and offer a full frame to work with.